YanhaoMo/MyWiki/reprepro.md

 ```

 # (Optional) useing package form other mirror
-this can be down by reprepro using `overrides`.
+This can be done by reprepro using `overrides`.

 For example, if you want to use package for debian's official repository.